Scaling a Fashion Jewelry Brand Using Lean Operations and Amazon FBA

 Key Takeaways

-Leveraging existing infrastructure can outperform building everything from scratch
+Leveraging existing infrastructure can be more efficient than building logistics internally

-Lean startups can scale effectively with the right systems in place
+Lean ecommerce businesses can scale effectively with the right operational systems

-Removing operational friction allows founders to focus on growth, not logistics
+Removing operational bottlenecks allows founders to focus on product and growth